bitcoinerlab/descriptors/README.md

 const lib = createScureLib(ecc);
 const { Output, expand } = DescriptorsFactory(lib);
+const psbt = new lib.Psbt();
+const tx = psbt.raw; // access the native @scure/btc-signer Transaction
 ```

 The `@scure/btc-signer` backend uses audited, minimal libraries from the [noble/scure](https://paulmillr.com/noble/) family.
-Once you have the `Output` class, the API is identical regardless of which backend you chose.
+Once you have the `Output` class, the descriptor and signing APIs are identical regardless of which backend you chose.

+For a minimal end-to-end scure example, see [`test/integration/scure.ts`](test/integration/scure.ts).

-Both backends are declared as optional peer dependencies, so only the one you install gets bundled.
+Both backends are declared as optional peer dependencies, so install only the backend you plan to use.

 The library can be split into four main parts: